voidwyrm-2/TheCryptographer/README.md

 This is partly inspired by Da Vinki

-'inspired' in that I that Da Vinki was completely against drugs and said 'hold my non-alcoholic drink' So Crypto is a druggie
+'inspired' in that I saw Da Vinki was completely against drugs and said 'hold my non-alcoholic drink' So Crypto is a druggie

 Have fun!